takeshidev/Automated-Testing-Demo---Api-and-Web/readme.md

-API Automation Testing demo using WebDriverIO and chai
+Automated Testing Demo - Api and Web using WebDriverIO and Axios

+- API testing
+  Schema validation

+- Web testing
+  A11Y
+  Crossbrowsing